-Power generation is not considered a public utility operation under RA No. 9136 or the Electric Power Industry Reform Act of 2001 (EPIRA).
-Thus, a franchise is not needed for generation companies to engage in the business of power generation.
-Nonetheless, no person or entity may engage in the generation of electricity unless such person or entity has secured a Certificate of Compliance (COC) from the ERC to operate a generation facility and has complied with the standards, requirements, and other terms and conditions set forth in the said COC.
+Power generation is not considered a public utility operation under RA No. 9136 or the Electric Power Industry Act of 2001 (EPIRA).
+Thus, a franchise is not needed to engage for generation companies in the business of power generation.
+Nonetheless, no person or entity may engage in the generation of electricity unless such person or entity has secured a COC from the ERC to operate a generation facility and has complied with the standards, requirements, and other terms and conditions set forth in the said COC.

 In its operations, a Generation Company is required to comply with technical, financial and environmental standards.
-Further, a Generation Company shall ensure that its facilities connected to the grid meet the technical design and operation criteria of the Philippine Grid Code, Philippine Distribution Code, and Philippine Electrical Code.
+Further, a Generation Company shall ensure that facilities connected to the grid meet the technical design and operation criteria of the Philippine Grid Code, Philippine Distribution Code, and Philippine Electrical Code.